dbosnja/stanovi/README.md

 # stanovi

-This crawler tries to find a flat(njuskalo.hr site) according to defined price and size preferences.
-It has an option to send an email with matching flat URL.
+This crawlers try to find a flat in Zagreb(njuskalo.hr site) according to defined price and size preferences.
+Two options are available; to send an email with matching flat URL or write it in a file.

 # caution